 Optional navigation system with XM traffic information (subscription required and sold separately)

 Optional rear DVD entertainment system

-Under the Hood The Armada has only one powertrain offering, a V-8, and comes with a standard automatic transmission.
-A flex-fuel option allows the engine to burn E85 ethanol in addition to gas (not available in all states).
+Under the Hood The Armada has only one powertrain offering, a V-8, and comes with a standard five-speed automatic transmission.
 The vehicle is available in rear- or four-wheel drive and has a maximum towing capacity of 9,100 pounds when properly equipped.

 Standard 317-horsepower, 5.6-liter V-8 with 385 pounds-feet of torque

 Standard five-speed automatic transmission